|

 has set an empirical standard that allows the assessor a degree

+of objectivity and scientific analysis.
 In the mid 1990s a research

 team at Karlsruhe Research Centre, lead by theoretical physicist